ronadabasha/ronadabasha/README.md

 - ⚡ Fun fact: ...
 -->

-#### 💻 &nbsp; About Me :
+## Senior Frontend Developer

-- Over 8 years of hands-on experience developing web and mobile applications
+- With over 8 years of hands-on experience developing web and mobile applications

 - I've successfully led teams and collaborated within diverse work environments, ranging from small to large companies.
 - Enthusiastic and adaptable professional committed to ongoing learning and embracing new challenges to enhance skills and contribute effectively in a dynamic work environment.